 Dick Thornburgh, the Republican former attorney general under George H.W.
 Bush, didn't mince words in his testimony before a House subcommittee today.

-: You can see video of Thornburgh's testimony here
+(Update: You can see video of Thornburgh's testimony here.)

 So why was the case brought?
 Wecht is a high-profile Democrat, "an ideal target for a Republican U .S.
 Attorney trying to curry favor with a Department which demonstrated that if you play by its rules, you will advance," Thornburgh said, referring to the U.S. attorney firings scandal.
 Put that together with the fact that U.S. Attorney for Pittsburgh Mary Beth Buchanan has prosecuted "not one" Republican, while prosecuting Democrats in a "highly visible manner," and you have your conclusion.

 Beyond the politicization of the Justice Department, Thornburgh said the root of the problem lay in vague criminal statutes that allowed prosecutors to pursue charges for things that should not rise to the level of a felony.
 There's an "opportunity for abuse" with those laws, he said, that Congress might consider amending through legislation.
 He pointed to the appellate court's decision in the controversial case of Wisconsin bureaucrat Georgia Thompson, where the judges made a similar suggestion.